Toasts and songs at INVI's summer party: Meet four new INVI members

 Paul Natorp, co-founder of Sager der Samler

-I am interested in how we can create change from below based on everyday life.
-In 2012, together with four others, I initiated Sager der Samler, a citizen-driven democracy house in Aarhus with more than 30 organizations and 20,000 annual visitors.
+I'm interested in how we can create change from the bottom up, based on everyday life.
+In 2012, together with four others, I took the initiative for Sager der Samler, a citizen-driven democracy house in Aarhus with more than 30 organizations and 20,000 annual visitors.
 Here people support each other in turning powerlessness into action and the result is new communities of action.

 Some small and some big, such as Social Health, which is now a significant civil society player.
 Together with the Green Youth Movement, The Kitchen at Aarhus University and Kooperationen, we are now starting a school for wild entrepreneurship called Utopia.